-As appropriate the aims and objectives of the SEN department relate directly to those of the school and the LA.
-They are also based on the values gained from and are guided by the requirements of the 1996 Education Act, the SEN code of practice and Special Educational Needs and Disability Act of 2001 Every Child Matters Guidance and the single equality act 2010.
+As appropriate the aims and objectives of the SEND department relate directly to those of the school and the LA.
+They are also based on the values gained from and are guided by the requirements of the 1996 Education Act, the SEND code of practice and Special Educational Needs Every Child Matters Guidance and the single equality act 2010.